Social Service Worker Program(Accelerated) (C135)

 Your Field Education Options

-As part of the Social Service Worker (Accelerated) program, you will have the opportunity to participate in approximately 528 hours of supervised field experience.
+As part of the Social Service Worker (Accelerated) program, you will have the opportunity to participate in approximately 600 hours of unpaid supervised field experience.

 These reference checks, which can take up to four months, are done to protect the clientele of these agencies who are considered “vulnerable persons” under the law.

-Students without a clear police reference check may find that their choice of placement is limited.
-Students in this situation are encouraged to work with the field education co-ordinator to identify placement opportunities that do not require the vulnerable sector check.
-Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known Pardon) at their specific regional police services, in order to prepare for their future career or employment.
+Without a "clear" vulnerable sector check, you may find that your choice of placement is limited.
+In this situation, you will be encouraged to work with the field placement coordinator to identify placement opportunities that do not require the vulnerable sector check.
+You will also be encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known as Pardon) at your specific regional police services in order to prepare for your future career or employment.
 For more information, please visit the Clinical Pre-placement website.

 Program Learning Outcomes